isomerpages/govtech-gobusiness-main/pages/blog/2023-04-21-post-first-wave.md

 For Crystal Tan, Strategy and Innovation Lead at event company First Wave, it all comes down to grit.

-With experience managing events alongside brand names and organisations such as Hasbro, National Environment Agency (NEA), and Central Provident Fund (CPF) Board, Crystal brings with her a wealth of expertise in bringing people together, and her enthusiasm for forging ahead amid the unknown.
+With experience managing events alongside brand names and organisations such as Hasbro, National Environment Agency, and Central Provident Fund (CPF) Board, Crystal brings with her a wealth of expertise in bringing people together, and her enthusiasm for forging ahead amid the unknown.

 "Every day, it's different.
 I don't go in knowing what is going to happen," she laughs.
 It's a job that literally takes her places, as Crystal’s meetings bring her all over Singapore - she’s even attended meetings with clients at parks.